Overview

 Al-hijamah wet cupping uses honey to secure the cups and for scarification, both of which promote healing.

-Cupping therapy benefits by alleviating localised pain and muscular relaxation.
+The benefits of cupping therapy are alleviating localised pain and muscular relaxation.

 Cupping might facilitate more blood flow to a specific muscle area or pain relief for athletes.
 Cupping was used by a lot of Olympians in Rio in 2016.
 The circular marks on few swimming team players’ made this prominent.